ibm-cloud-docs/vmware-service/common/vmaas-at-events.md

 ## Events that are related to director site management
 {: #vmaas-at-events-director-site}

-Events are generated when you access VMware Cloud Director™ in {{site.data.keyword.vmware-service_short}}.
+Events are generated when you access VMware Cloud Director™ in {{site.data.keyword.vcf-aas-full}}.
 The following table provides the actions that generate and send events to {{site.data.keyword.at_short}}.

 | Action | Description |
 |:------ |:----------- |